 Total food consumption growth (year-on-year, y-o-y) in 2014: +4.0%; compound annual growth rate (CAGR) 2013-2018: +3.7%

 Soft drinks sales growth (y-o-y) in 2014: +4.3%; CAGR 2013-2018: +3.9%

 Alcoholic drinks sales growth (y-o-y) in 2014: +1.3%; CAGR 2013-2018: +1.0%

 Germany Freight Transport

-Road freight is to continue to dominate the sector and is projected to grow by 2% in 2014.
-The sector did not manage to defy the downturn losing more than 11% of freight volumes over 2009 and 2010 before a strong recovery begun in 2011.
+Road freight is set to continue to dominate the sector and is projected to grow by 2% in 2015.
+The sector was unable to defy the downturn losing more than 11% of freight volumes over 2009 and 2010 before a strong recovery begun in 2011.

 Headline Industry Data